Locally compact Hecke pairs: Locally compact Hecke pairs

 In order to define appropriate involutions on the Hecke algebra $\H\gh$, again we have to treat discrete and non-discrete cases, separately.
+We also note the following remark: \begin{remark} Since our formulation of Hecke pairs and Hecke algebras is based on right cosets and right Haar measures, in any formula that contains modular functions, we have to consider the inverse of the modular function.
+For instance, given a right Haar measure $\mu$ on a locally compact group $G$ with the modular function $\Delta$, we have

-We proceed with some notations for the discrete case.
+While the above formula, considering a left Haar measure $\theta$, would be $\theta(Ex)=\Delta(x)\theta(E)$.
+In what follows, a similar modification will be considered regarding discrete Hecke pairs. \end{remark} We proceed with some notations for the discrete case.
 For every discrete Hecke pair $\gh$, we define two functions $L, R:G\to \n$ by